ASFOpenSARlab/opensarlab-docs/docs/user-guides/mfa.md

 ## Troubleshooting

-1. If the MFA Verification check is not successfull, there are two potential issues:
+1. If the MFA Code check is not successful, there are two potential issues:
     1. One of the codes was mis-typed.
     1. The secret was not properly put into the MFA application.
 1. Test again with another two *consecutive* codes, and if the verification step fails